Slow Cooker French Dip Sandwiches

 - 1 bay leaf

-Add the remaining ingredients to the crock pot: water, soy sauce, coke, beef consommé, beef bouillon cubes, garlic powder, onion powder, oregano, salt, pepper, thyme, bay leaf, and onion.
+- Add the remaining ingredients to the crock pot: soy sauce, coke, beef broth, beef bouillon, garlic powder, onion powder, oregano, salt, pepper, thyme, bay leaf, and dried minced onions.

-Remove onion and bay leaf.
+- Remove bay leaf.
 Strain the fat from the broth.
 You'll use this broth for dipping.

 - Preheat the oven to 350°F. Line the hoagie rolls on a baking sheet.
 Place the buns in the oven for 5-6 minutes or until toasted.
 Then add meat to one side of the bun and then place 1-2 slices of provolone cheese atop the meat.
 Place the meat covered hoagies back in the oven until cheese is melted.

 - Remove from the oven.
 Serve with the reserved au juice.

 This recipe was originally published on May 3, 2018.
 It was republished on March 17, 2022, to include additional information and photos.